CaloClouds3: Ultra-Fast Geometry-Independent Highly-Granular Calorimeter Simulation

-Then, like in \cctwo{}, a diffusion model which has been distilled to a single step\footnote{As with \cctwo{}, distillation of the diffusion model is seen to have no adverse impact on the physics performance of the model.} is used to generate individual points as an iid distribution.
+Then, like in \cctwo{}, a diffusion model which has been distilled to a single step\footnote{As with \cctwo{}, distillation of the diffusion model is seen to have no adverse impact on the physics performance of the model.} is used to generate a batch of individual points from an independent and identically distributed (iid) distribution.
+Until the generated points are placed in a layer they are referred to as raw points.
 Unlike \cctwo{}, the diffusion model is no longer conditioned on the total number of points.
 Removing this conditioning was seen to have no impact on the physics performance of the model; the conditioning is the same as for \showerf{} (incident particle energy and direction).
 Raw points express their energy on a log scale, such that the energy spectrum of the points covers all real numbers.
-These raw points are calibrated in the \emph{Final Calibration}.
-Starting from the first layer the photon reaches and working outwards: \begin{enumerate} \item The number of points predicted by \showerf{} for this layer are selected from the unused points generated from the diffusion model, starting with those generated at the base of the shower.
-The selected points are moved along the shower axis to sit at the centre of the layer. \item The total energy of this layer is rescaled to match the energy predicted by \showerf{}. \end{enumerate}
+These raw points are arranged as a shower during the step \emph{Apply macro features}.
+Starting from the first layer the photon reaches and working outwards: \begin{enumerate} \item The number of points predicted by \showerf{} for this layer are selected from the raw points generated from the diffusion model, starting with those generated at the base of the shower.
+These points are moved along the shower axis to sit at the centre of the layer and assigned to that layer, removing them from the raw points. \item The energy of the selected points is returned to a linear scale. \item The total energy of this layer is rescaled to match the energy predicted by \showerf{}. \end{enumerate}

 This yields a shower in physical units, which can be projected back into detector cells.
 Two fixed scale factors are applied to correct for bias in occupancy and cell energy.
 This is simplified from \cctwo{}, where occupancy was corrected with a polynomial fit.